w3f-community/asylum-ui/packages/connection-library/docs/testing-guide.md

 ### Update template

-When the template already exists and items are minted we still have a possibility to edit it - extend with new interpretations or fix the old ones.
+When the template already exists and items are minted, we still have a possibility to edit it - extend with new interpretations or fix the old ones.

 Let's assume that we want to add a 3d model representation for the "Old sword" template to make it usable in 3d games and also update the link for 2d interpretation.

-> Note: to continue the guide here you need to create all necessary tags for the 3d model (`3d-model`, `obj`) as described in the Tags section **before** moving forward.
+> Note: to continue the guide, you need to create all necessary tags for the 3d model (`3d-model`, `obj`) as described in the Tags section **before** moving forward.

 1. **Submit proposal**

-To do this, anybody is able to submit a template change proposal.
+To do this, anybody can submit a template change proposal.
 Call `submitTemplateChangeProposal` with two changes - `Add` and `Modify`:

 ```js
 const templateId = 0,